 Recently, I watched the movie Meru which follows a group of climbers who attempt to reach the summit of the namesake mountain located in the Himalayas.
 It’s a visual dazzler but also a well-crafted documentary that goes in-depth as to why these men risk their lives for such a feat.
 I’m usually not one for documentaries but this one captivated me from the beginning.
 So much so that I watched the director’s critically-acclaimed successor, Free Solo, not even a week later.

 Meru, which debuted in 2015, features its fair share of setbacks.
 None quite so agonizing as the first attempt which failed due to various circumstances.
 However, one of the climbers, Renan Ozturk, had his own personal setback in the form of a devastating and almost fatal accident.
-His injuries were the result of a skiing mishap which left him with a cranial fracture and broken vertebrae.
+His injuries were the result of a skiing mishap that left him with a cranial fracture and broken vertebrae.
 This is a life-changing event for most people, but with a 2nd attempt of ascending Meru scheduled 5 months after the accident, it became a battle of will to recover in time and join the rest of the climbing team.

 Now, you’re probably wondering what this has to do with kettlebells.
 Well, in one particular scene we’re shown Renan in physical therapy doing some kettlebell goblet squats.
 That made me think of this story about a cyclist who did kettlebell swings to rehab from an injury.
 There’s a lot of supporting evidence that suggests kettlebell rehab and therapy can tremendously help in the recovery process of serious injuries.
 With that in mind, I’ve scoured the internet to discuss some of the more popular exercises that help with particular injuries.